polkadot-js/api/docs/start/FAQ.md

 Some calls in Polkadot/Substrate can only be submitted as root, these are indicated by `ensure_root(origin)` in the Rust codebase.
 Root here does not refer to the actual account, i.e. `//Alice` on  a `--dev` chain, but rather that it cannot be submitted as a bare user transaction.
 This restriction applies to chain upgrades, changing balances or anything that modifies the state and/or chain operation.

 To submit these transactions, it needs to be send as a [wrapped transaction](api.tx.wrap.md#sudo-use) via either `sudo.sudo` (assuming you have access on your chain) or `democracy.proposal` (which would allow users of the chain to vote on it).

+## How do I call a function with a Tuple input

+Tuples, as defined in the Polkadot/Substrate types appear as `(TypeA, TypeB)`.
+For instance we may have an `(AccountId, u64)` input as defined in the metadata or as part of the user types.
+To specify a Tuple as an input, wrap it is an  array format, for instance to call `query.module.get((u32, u64))` where a `(u32, u64)` Tuple input is expected, you would do  `query.module.get([123, 456])`